 👉 From texting friends to global shipping, ETA adapts to every context where timing matters.

-Common Misunderstandings & Clarifications
+ETA Common Misunderstandings & Clarifications

 Despite being simple, ETA often creates confusion: